ZergRael/LootArchive/README.md

 ## Known issues

 - May not handle LootMaster distribution properly, this needs to be tested
+- Item translations in database may be scrambled with foreign clients
 - A crapload of debug messages, it's an alpha, sorry

 ## Contribution